ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Error codes:
-    :401: If the authorization failed
+    :401: If the authorization failed (if the session ID doesn't match the logged in user's)
-    :409: If header contained a session cookie but different user was authorized

 XML Example